Simon Farine: 2009 Macabbi Games

 Simon traveled with the Macabbi Team Canada basketball team to the 2009 Maccabiah Games (the "Jewish Olympics"), held in Israel in July 2009.
 Captaining a relatively inexperienced team, Farine took charge by leading the tournament in scoring.
 Facing the U.S. team in the semifinals, Farine and his teammates went up against a team full of professional and Division I players.
-Coached by former Tennessee Head Coach Bruce Pearl, the U.S. team had no answer for Farine as he faced little resistance on his way to scoring 31 points.
-Unfortunately, it was not enough to stop the U.S. team from defeating Canada in the semi-finals.
+Coached by former Tennessee Head Coach Bruce Pearl, the U.S. team allowed Farine to score 31 points.
+The U.S. team went on to defeat Canada in the semi-finals.
 Losing only to Israel and the United States, Canada came away with a very respectable 3rd-place finish.
 Canada's Head coach John Dore spoke to the media about Farine's role to the team saying; "Simon was our best player and his game is off the charts right now.
 He was unbelievable against the Americans."